imixs/open-bpmn-vscode-integration/README.md

 # Theming and CSS

-For theming the Open-BPMN elements we overwrite some of the Theia specific css files form Open-BPMN with additional css files located at `webview/src/css`.
+The  theming the Open-BPMN elements is based on the theia platform style guide.
+For VS-Code we overwrite some of the Theia specific css files form Open-BPMN with additional css files located at `webview/src/css`.

 You can find the colors and CSS variables divined by VS-Code here: